LLNL/RAJAPerf/README.md

   // ...

-  // Execute vid variant of kernel startTimer();
+  // Execute vid variant of kernel

+  // Declare data for vid variant of kernel...

+  startTimer();
   for (SampIndex_type isamp = 0; isamp < run_samples; ++isamp) {
-     // Kernel implementation for vid variant
+     // Implementation of vid variant of kernel...
   }
   stopTimer();